AdobeDocs/campaign.en/help/v8/start/known-issues.md

 ### Description{#issue-2-desc}

-When injecting data into Snowflake cloud database with a Campaign load activity, the process can fail due to a backslash character is present in source file.
+When injecting data into Snowflake cloud database with a Campaign load activity, the process fails when a backslash character is present in source file.
 The string is not escaped, and data is not processed correctly on Snowflake.

-This issue only happens if the backslash is at the end of string, for example: "Barker\".
+This issue only happens if the backslash characteris at the end of string, for example: `Barker\`.

 ### Reproduction steps{#issue-2-repro}